 Next to this is Price Difference which is positive if your price is lower than the lowest price by your competitor.
 Moreover, a negative value indicates that your product price is more than the lowest price for the product.

 This information is under the COMPETITIVENESS tab.
 There is another tab as OPT-IN RECOMMENDATIONS.

 Here are accurate predictions about products from Shopping Ads that are highly likely to do better based on their sales potential.

 Potential on Shopping Actions section indicates the product performance if opted to be sold via Shopping Actions.
 Find the section highlighted in the above image.

 Upon scrolling down, you can clearly see your products’ price competitiveness score.
-This score helps you get a better understanding of how well you have set the prices for your products.
+Moreover, this score helps you get a better understanding of how well you have set the prices for your products.